NOQOD/payment-gateway-library/README.md

 ### 7. Recommended verification
-Once the above steps are followed, it is recommened for you as merchant to verify the signature on your end
+Once the above steps are followed, it is recommened for you as merchant to verify the signature on your end using noqod.hashInfo function